-What is important for many patients, PreGen offers fertility treatments to women with max. age 50 and without any age limitations for men.
+What is important for many patients, PreGen offers fertility treatments to women with max. age of 50 and without any age limitations for men.
 Also, it offers much more than the British fertility clinics: assisted hatching, ICSI, embryo culture, time-lapse technology and even overnight accommodation for your oocyte retrieval appointment in Spain.

-Embryo transfer – how does it work?
+Embryo transfer day 3 or 5– how does it work?

 If you are new to IVF, you should know that all embryos are assigned grades.
 This is done by the embryologist at the clinic.
 Their assessment is done based on the number of developed cells, the evenness of embryo growth and the degree of its fragmentation.
 The embryos with highest grade are usually chosen for transfer.
 How many embryos can you have transferred?
 The number depends on a few factors: